Missouri Route 21: Hillsboro business spur

-Business 21 follows the old alignment of Route 21 through the city of Hillsboro.
-It begins at the intersection of Route 21 and Highway B on the southern edge of the city, and continues north to the intersection of Route A and Old Route 21, where it ends.
-Business 21 is the only way one can now reach Route BB, as the rerouting of Route 21 bypasses the road.
+Route 21 Business (Route 21 Bus.) follows the old alignment of Route 21 through the city of Hillsboro.
+It begins at the intersection of Route 21 and Route B on the southern edge of the city, and continues north to the intersection of Route A and Old Route 21, where it ends.
+Route 21 Bus. is the only way one can now reach Route BB, as the rerouting of Route 21 bypasses the road.